a-peirogon/a-peirogon/README.md

 ### printf("Hello!\n");

-Autodidact undergraduate student in CS & Engineering, passionate about abstract mathematics, systems theory, and the philosophical foundations of computation.
-Plenty of interests — not much free time.
+Autodidactic undergraduate in Computer Systems and Engineering, deeply interested in abstract mathematics, systems theory, and the philosophical foundations of computation.
+Many interests, little time.